edge-js/edgejs.dev/content/docs/templates_state.md

+---
+summary: Learn about different APIs to define template state
+---

 # Templates state

 Templates state refers to the data the templates can access during their rendering phase.
 Edge provides four layers to pass or define the template state.